Trading is difficult.

 Learning how to recognize and adapt to markets was one of the biggest aha moments I had.

-I talk more about adapting in this post.
+I talk more about it in this post, adapt to dynamic markets or fail.

 Truly loving losses is a bit masochistic, but the point is, if you’re someone who dwells on the past, or takes these things personally, then trading is going to be a real tough endeavor for you.